Recursion-UH/RecursionCTF-2025/Reverse Engineering/chat-is-this-real/README.md

 ## Description

 Wow chat is this real???
-I've intercepted traffic from a chat application and captured.
+I've intercepted traffic from a chat application and captured it.
 One of the packets in the capture seems corrupted.
 Can you figure out what the chat talked about?

 by `ztz`